-- OD 204 Mid-term Assessment Report Form according to Section 3 of IECEx Operational Document OD 003-2 - OD 205 IECEx Checklist for the Review of IECEx CoCs, ExTRs, QARs
+- IECEX OD 204 Mid-term assessment report form according to Section 3 of IECEX Operational Document OD 003-2 - IECEX OD 205 IECEX checklist for the review of IECEX CoCs, ExTRs, QARs

-5.2.35.2.4 Records of Issues Found
+5.2.4 Records of issues found

-It is suggested that Annex A for the ExCB be used to record the issues found as shown in edition 2 of IECEx OD 006F-004.
+Annex A for the ExCB be used to record the issues found as shown in F-004.
 It is preferable that these be recorded at the assessment and discussed at the closing meeting.
 The second and third columns are generally completed after the assessment.
-The second and third columns may have more than one entry against an issue if its takes more than one attempt by the body to resolve it.
+The second and third columns may have more than one entry against an issue if it takes more than one attempt by the body to resolve it.